Incrementality Mix Modeling

 Total company revenue

-After reallocation Ads share of new rev:
+After reallocation Ad spend: Ads share of new rev:

 top-line growth